hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 1. The authentication for Client does not involve the transmission of the HPE GreenLake user credentials.
 2. Changing the *Client Secret* or deleting the *Client ID* will not impact HPE GreenLake user credentials.
-3. According to OAuth 2.0 [https://tools.ietf.org/html/rfc6749#section-4.4](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4), Client Credential grant type allows the client Application to authenticate by itself independent of user (no user intervention) which makes this grant type appropriate for machine-to-machine (M2M) application that can safely protect the registered client credentials (Confidential Clients) such as scripts, daemon, or services contained in a host.
+3. According to OAuth 2.0 [https://tools.ietf.org/html/rfc6749#section-4.4](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4), Client Credential grant type allows the client Application to authenticate by itself independent of user (no user intervention) which makes this grant type appropriate for machine-to-machine (M2M) application that can safely protect the registered client credentials (confidential clients) such as scripts, daemon, or services contained in a host.
 Please refer to this [](https://tools.ietf.org/html/rfc6749#section-2.1)<https://tools.ietf.org/html/rfc6749#section-2.1> for more information.
 4. Each client application uses different set of client ID and client secret to ensure secrecy and independency of each applications.

-### So, how do I implement HPE DSCC API in my client application?
+### How do I implement HPE DSCC API in my client application or my script?

-After an user obtains the client-id and client-secret as shown in below picture.
-The flow to get the Client ID and Client Secret from this menu is detailed in my blog titled **Using API Gateway to Data Services Cloud Console.**
+This blog will go through example of client-application using the client-id, client-secret, DSCC API definition in yaml and Postman.
+The flow to get the Client ID and Client Secret from this menu is detailed in my blog titled **Using API Gateway to Data Services Cloud Console.** Note that client-id and client secret are shown only one time during the API credential creation.

 ![image of the client id and client secret](/img/credentials-created-client.png "Client Credentials")

-The user owner who generate this Client ID and Client Secret Pair must store them and transfer them securely to the designated client (application or scripts) to consume the resources in the GreenLake Cloud Console in order to achieve the customer's outcome.
+The user owner who generate this client-id and client-secret pair must store them and transfer them securely to the designated client (application or scripts) to issue the REST API request to the resources in the DSCC in order to achieve the customer's outcome.
 The client application access to the DSCC resources depends on the authorization or RBAC of the user owner.

 For the client application to perform the API to the HPE DSCC, the application must obtain the access token from HPE GreenLake Console as described in below diagram.
-The end-point https://sso.common.cloud.hpe.com/as/token.oauth2 provides access token in the response of the authentication request from any client application.
+The end-point **https://sso.common.cloud.hpe.com/as/token.oauth2** provides access token in the response of the authentication request from any client application.

 ![Diagram for client credential ](/img/client-credential-access-token.png "Client Credential")